Patuakhali: History

+Demographics

+According to the 2011 Bangladesh census, Patuakhali Paurashava had 13,994 households and a population of 65,000.
+11,354 (17.47%) were under 10 years of age.
+Patuakhali has a literacy rate (age 7 and over) of 79.89%, compared to the national average of 59.5%, and a sex ratio of 933 females per 1000 males.

 Sports

 Cricket and football are the two most popular sports in Patuakhali while local games like Kabaddi, Kho kho, Lathi Khela are also popular.
 There is a local stadium in the town known as Patuakhali District Stadium.
 It is used for hosting local sports and national events.
 Notable players from Patuakhali who have played for the national team include Sohag Gazi.